vikumkbv/Hacktoberfest-2k19/README.md

 6. Send a PR.
 7. Done.

-#don't forget to give a :stars:.
+#don't forget to give a star to original repo:stars:.